Guardians vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Josh Naylor and the Cleveland Guardians hit the field on Saturday at Chase Field against Tommy Henry, who is starting for the Arizona Diamondbacks.
-First pitch will be at 10:10 PM ET.
+Steven Kwan and the Cleveland Guardians will take the field on Sunday at Chase Field against Zach Davies, who is expected to start for the Arizona Diamondbacks.
+First pitch is set for 4:10 PM ET for the final game of a three-game series.

-The favored Guardians have -115 moneyline odds to win against the underdog Diamondbacks, who are listed at -105.
-An 8.5-run total has been set for this game.
+The favored Diamondbacks have -110 moneyline odds to win against the underdog Guardians, who are listed at -110.
+The total is 9 runs for this matchup.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.